Glyn Jones (colonial administrator)

-Sir Glyn Smallwood Jones GCMG MBE (9 January 1908 – 10 June 1992), was a British colonial administrator in Southern Africa.
+Sir Glyn Smallwood Jones GCMG MBE (9 January 1908 – 10 June 1992) was a British colonial administrator in Southern Africa.
 He was the last governor of Nyasaland (now Malawi) from 1961 until it achieved independence in 1964.
 He served as the only governor-general of Malawi from 1964 until it became a republic in 1966.
-In 1964, he was appointed a GCMG.

 Education

-Glyn Smallwood Jones was born in Chester, in England, on 9 January 1908 and baptised in the Calvinist Methodist Church.
+Glyn Smallwood Jones was born in Chester, England, on 9 January 1908 and baptised in the Calvinist Methodist Church.
 He attended a council-run elementary school in Chester and, from 1919 to 1927, The King's School, Chester, where in 1926 he became Head Boy and Captain of School.
 He was later admitted as a non-collegiate student to St Catherine's Society (later St Catherine's College), Oxford, and played soccer for the university in 1928-1931 as well as being stroke of the St Catherine's 2nd VIII.
 After graduating in 1930, he was accepted for posting to Northern Rhodesia (now Zambia) as an Administrative Officer Cadet to the Colonial Service conditional upon successfully completing the Tropical Africa Services course at Oxford, which he did in 1931.